 “The most remarkable feature of this historical moment on Earth is not that we are on the way to destroying the world—we’ve actually been on the way for quite a while.
 It is that we are beginning to wake up, as from a millennia-long sleep, to a whole new relationship to our world, to ourselves and each other.”

 Whether the life systems on which our existence relies can survive the IGS is the critical question.
-But we don’t need to know the answer in order to act, says Macy.
+But we don’t need to know the answer in order to act, said Macy.
 The stakes are so high that intentional action to change our course is imperative.
-“The truth is that all aspects of the current crisis reflect the same mistake, setting ourselves apart and using others for our gain,” she writes.
+“The truth is that all aspects of the current crisis reflect the same mistake, setting ourselves apart and using others for our gain,” she wrote.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.